koculu/Regor/docs/api/persist.md

 ## Overview

-The `persist` function is a utility provided by Regor.
-It allows you to persist the state of a ref in the browser's `localStorage` by associating it with a unique `key`.
+The `persist` function allows you to persist the state of a ref in the browser's `localStorage` by associating it with a unique `key`.
 This enables you to store and retrieve the state of the ref across page reloads or even when the browser is closed and reopened.

 ## Usage